mr55p-dev/ChessAgent/README.md

 # Is it possible to augment the behaviour of a static chess agent by learning its evaluation function using a Recurrent Neural Network?

+## ATTENTION - ensure to clone this repository with the --recursive flag.

 ## Project layout
 The `games` directory contains `gif` animations of some games played between againts or against myself.
 The white player is named fist.